eslint/rfcs/designs/2019-move-to-async-api/README.md

 Either way, we can support [linting in parallel](https://github.com/eslint/rfcs/pull/42), loading configs/plugins with `import()`, and other stuff that needs asynchronous logic.

+This method must not throw any errors synchronously.

 ##### Iterate only one time

 We can iterate the returned object of this method only one time similar to generators.